United Kingdom anti-immigration protests (2025–present): November

 On 8 November a UKIP anti-immigration march in Sheffield city centre was countered by a much larger group of anti-fascist organisations, with both groups kept apart by police.
 UKIP started in Tudor Square while the anti-fascists set off from Sheffield Cathedral.
 Seven arrests were made.

+On 14 November around 50 anti-immigration protesters met outside Highfield House Hotel in Portswood, with Southampton SUTR holding a counter-protest of around 100 people.

 On 15 November an anti-immigration demonstration of about 75 people, of which UKIP leader Nick Tenconi was a member, was held outside the Mercure hotel in Redcliffe, Bristol, by a group called 'Bristol Patriots'.
 This was met by a larger pro-immigration counter-protest of about 400 people, containing organisations such as the Bristol chapters of Palestine Solidarity Campaign and SUTR.
 Police separated the two sides, with clashes in the early afternoon between an anti-fascist counter-protester group and the police who were pushing the group back up Redcliffe Hill when trying to meet the anti-migrant protesters.
 Five people were arrested, and an officer received treatment at hospital after sustaining injuries.

+On 21 November a further anti-immigration protest was held outside Highfield House Hotel in Southampton, where a man was arrested after displaying a homophobic sign.
+Police said the arrest was made "on suspicion of several offences, including possessing a Class B controlled drug, failing to give a name or address, and using threatening or abusive words or behaviour likely to cause harassment, alarm, or distress."

+On 22 November an anti-immigration protest called 'British Unity Walk' of about 150 people marched in Exeter.
+About 800 people gathered for a march called 'Exeter is for Everyone' in response.
+The two groups took different routes to around the city centre, Police said the protests were peaceful overall and did not confirm if any arrests were made.